pippim/pippim.github.io/index.md

 <div class="hdr-bar">  <a href="#" class="hdr-btn">Top</a>  <a href="#hdr1" class="hdr-btn">ToS</a>  <a href="#hdr6" class="hdr-btn">ToC</a>  <a href="#hdr3" class="hdr-btn">Skip</a></div>
 ## Get in Touch

 There are many ways of getting in touch with Pippim.
 The conventional way via email and on other websites.
-The direct method on Stack Exchange Answers or Github Repos.
+The direct method on Stack Exchange Answers or GitHub Repos.

 ### The Conventional Way of Getting in Touch